Jason deCaires Taylor: Career

 After relocating to Lanzarote, Spain in 2016, Taylor began work on his second underwater museum, Museo Atlántico, 1000 ft offshore.
 The museum opened on 10 January 2017 within Lanzarote's UNESCO World Biosphere Reserve and was first underwater museum within Europe and in the Atlantic Ocean.
-Museo Atlántico contains over 300 of Taylor's sculptures and includes The Rubicon, which consists of a 4 meters high wall that stretches 30 metre long and 35 life-sized figurative sculptures walking towards it, all unaware that they are heading to a point of no return while they are looking down or at their phones.
+Museo Atlántico contains over 300 of Taylor's sculptures and includes Crossing The Rubicon, which consists of a 4 meters high wall that stretches 30 metre long and 35 life-sized figurative sculptures walking towards it, all unaware that they are heading to a point of no return while they are looking down or at their phones.
 The wall acts as a reminder that our surrounding oceans, air, climate or wildlife cannot be segregated.
 The Raft of Lampedusa, a sculpted boat carrying 13 refugees towards an unknown future, is also part of Museo Atlántico.
 The inspiration for this piece came from Théodore Géricault’s Raft of the Medusa.
 Amongst the figures life-cast by Taylor for The Raft of Lampedusa was Abdel Kader, a refugee from Laayoune, who made his own journey by boat to Lanzarote when he was 13 years old.
 Another large artwork found within the museum is The Human Gyre, which was created by placing over 200 life-size human figures into the shape of an oceanic gyre.
 The piece is aimed to highlight mankind's vulnerability to the ocean's inherent power.
 Museo Atlántico is accessible to scuba divers and snorkelers who are accompanied by museum guides.

-In 2017, Taylor traveled to Indonesia and installed his artwork, NEST, off the cost of Gili Meno.
+In 2017, Taylor traveled to Indonesia and installed his artwork, Nest, off the cost of Gili Meno.
 The circle of 48 life-size figures was commissioned by BASK to act as an artificial reef and diving attraction for tourists and the local community.
-During the same year, Taylor started designing an underwater museum for the Australian Museum of Underwater Art (MOUA) project, which would be installed at the end of 2019 on the Great Barrier Reef.
+During the same year, Taylor started designing an underwater museum for the Australian Museum of Underwater Art (MOUA) project, which would be installed within the Great Barrier Reef.